genomic-medicine-sweden/Twist_Solid/docs/softwares.md

 ## hotspot_report_aa_translate
-Take the output from hotspot report and translate the amino acid three letter code into one letter code using an in-house script.
+Take the output from hotspot report (coverage_and mutations) and translate the amino acid three letter code into one letter code using an in-house script.

 ### :snake: Rule